huaraina/channelDuplication/README.md

 - command structure: "/channeldupe {id of channel to be duped}" -> cache the permissions method for channel creation stuff

-/channeldupe (plugin hears this and starts looking for channel creation in server) *user creates channel\* plugin notices channel creation and sends a confirm/deny popup to set permission overrides to be identical as other channel if deny: stop asking if confirm: set permissions
+/channeldupe {channel id} (plugin hears this and starts looking for channel creation in server) *user creates channel\* plugin notices channel creation and sends a confirm/deny popup to set permission overrides to be identical as other channel if no channel creation: quit after like 30s-1m if deny: stop asking if confirm: set permissions